Welcome to The Dog Who Asked for More formerly known as Straight Up Dog Talk

 It can be helpful when you feel stuck in guesswork, overwhelmed by conflicting advice, or unsure whether food is playing a role in what you’re seeing.

-Nutrition support isn’t about being told what to do — it’s about having a calmer, clearer way to understand what’s happening and decide what (if anything) makes sense to adjust.
+Nutrition support isn’t about being told what to do.
+It’s about having a calmer, clearer way to understand what’s happening and decide what, if anything, makes sense to adjust.

 Some people come for answers.